-The PMOC received the Second Quarter 2017 Mitigation Monitoring Reporting Program (MMRP) update from SFMTA on October 26, 2017.
-The PMOC will review this document in the coming weeks.
+The PMOC received the First Quarter 2017 Mitigation Monitoring Reporting Program (MMRP) update from SFMTA on July 27, 2017.
+The second quarter 2017 plan is due.

 Real Estate Acquisition Management Plan (RAMP)

 SFMTA submitted RAMP Revision 5, dated September 26, 2013, to FTA on November 19, 2013.
 SFMTA has acquired all required real estate for the project in accordance with the RAMP.